 Each method of remote therapy offers something different:

 - Online therapy is the closest simulation to a face-to-face appointment, increasing access for people.

-- Telephone therapy removes the pressure of ‘being seen’ and builds a relationship through sound and voice.
+- Telephone therapy removes the pressure of ‘being seen’ and builds a relationship through sound, tone, and voice.

-- Message therapy offers a sense of informal communication, closer to that of how you might engage with a peer.
+- Message therapy offers a sense of informal communication, closer to how you might engage with a peer.